Fergie And Josh Duhamel Reportedly Had A ‘Sexless’ Marriage Prior To Their Split

 Actor Josh Duhamel and former Black Eyed Peas singer Fergie announced earlier this week that they have separated after eight years of marriage.
-However, even though the parents of four-year-old Axl just made the announcement, the split actually occurred months ago.
+However, even though the parents of 4-year-old Axl just made the announcement, the split actually occurred months ago.

 In a joint statement to People Magazine, the former couple said, “With absolute love and respect we decided to separate as a couple earlier this year.
 To give our family the best opportunity to adjust, we wanted to keep this a private matter before sharing it with the public.
 We are and will always be united in our support of each other and our family.”